-Resident Responsibilities for Approved Support Animals:
+Owner Responsibilities for Approved Support Animals:

 - When a Support Animal is outside the private individual living accommodations, it must be in an animal carrier or controlled by a leash or harness.
-The resident is liable for all actions of the Support Animal.
+The Owner is liable for all actions of the Support Animal.

 Removal of the Support Animal: